geoffreycastillo/ios-js/README.md

 <script src="https://cdn.jsdelivr.net/gh/geoffreycastillo/ios-js@0.2.0/ios.min.js"></script>
 ```

-Otherwise, you will use the last version and run the risk that I push a new version while your experiment is running, which could break something.
+Otherwise, you will use the latest version and run the risk that I push a new version while your experiment is running, which could break something.

 ## Quick start